 Here are some of the main considerations when it comes to picking a fulfillment strategy:

 Orders are your only physical touchpoint with your ecommerce customers, and maintaining a positive customer experience is crucial to establishing a successful store.
+In-house fulfillment gives you the most control over your operation and orders, but third-party fulfillment companies also make efforts to keep their clients in control.

 The service you (and your customers) receive from a partner fulfillment company is protected by service-level agreements (called SLAs) and other guarantees assured in the contract that you’ll sign during onboarding.